Dielectric strength: Break down field strength

 The field strength at which break down occurs depends on the respective geometries of the dielectric (insulator) and the electrodes with which the electric field is applied, as well as the rate of increase of the applied electric field.
 Because dielectric materials usually contain minute defects, the practical dielectric strength will be a significantly less than the intrinsic dielectric strength of an ideal, defect-free, material.
 Dielectric films tend to exhibit greater dielectric strength than thicker samples of the same material.
 For instance, the dielectric strength of silicon dioxide films of thickness around 1 μm is about 0.5 GV/m.
 However very thin layers (below, say, 100 nm) become partially conductive because of electron tunneling.
-Multiple layers of thin dielectric films are used where maximum practical dielectric strength is required, such as high voltage capacitors and pulse transformers.
+Multiple layers of thin dielectric films are used where maximum practical dielectric strength is required, such as high-voltage capacitors and pulse transformers.
 Since the dielectric strength of gases varies depending on the shape and configuration of the electrodes, it is usually measured as a fraction of the dielectric strength of nitrogen gas.

-Dielectric strength (in MV/m, or 10^{6}⋅volt/meter) of various common materials:
+Dielectric strength (in MV/m, or 10^{6} V/m) of various common materials: